shivi-1010/Case-Project-MS-900/README.md

      - Updated sharing policies for enhanced file security.

 ## How to View the Documentation
-1. Open the PDF file named `Cae Project.pdf`.
+1. Open the PDF file named `Case Project.pdf`.
 2. The file contains:
    - Screenshots for each task with descriptions.
    - Step-by-step instructions for completing the tasks.